dialpad/dialtone/.github/CONTRIBUTING.md

 [GitHub Actions] is what we use for our CI/CD solution.
 All GHA workflows are in the `.github/workflows` directory.
 Currently, we use GitHub Actions for the following:

-- Deploying to `main` `.github/workflows/deploy.yml`, See [RELEASING.md] for instructions on how to do this.
+- Deploying to `production` `.github/workflows/deploy.yml`, See [RELEASING.md] for instructions on how to do this.
 - Linting our LESS files on pull request `.github/workflows/lint-pr.yml`.
 - Validating commit messages `.github/workflows/lint-commit-message.yml`, see [COMMIT_CONVENTION.md] for our commit message conventions.